-Each year RBS Bursaries are awarded to ten early career artists working in three dimensions, of any age and nationality, who have been judged to be of outstanding potential.
+Each year RBS Bursaries are awarded to a group of early career artists working in three dimensions, of any age and nationality, who have been judged to be of outstanding potential.

-More information about past years and winners of the RBS Bursary Awards coming soon!
+The winners of the previous RBS Bursary Awards were;

 Alice Al Khatib, Saelia Aparicio, Stuart Calvin, William Darrell, Magali Hebert-Huot, Evy Jokhova, Eva Masterman, Melissa Pierce Murray, Susie Olczak, and Matt Picon.